govau/service-manual/content/user-research/planning-user-research/using-existing-research-data/find-existing-research.md

 layout: text/textblock
 section: Identifying existing research
 ---
-Your organisation may already have research about users and their needs.
+Your organisation may already have research and data about users and their needs.
 There are many sources you can explore.
 These include:

 ### [2]Call centre data